mveeprojects/ScalaCassandra/README.md

    Cassandra to become ready.
 2. Start the app up in IntelliJ.

+## Running all tests

+The following sbt command will start the containers, run the tests (with a readiness check waiting for the app to become ready), and then stop and remove all containers.

+`./sbt runAllTests`

 ## HTTP Endpoints

 ### Return all videos for a user